Zhuan-pitt/mywebpage/content/project/Josephson/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---

-'
 We study Josephson junctions based on InSb nanowires with Sn shells.
 We observe skewed critical current diffraction patterns: the maxima in forward and reverse current bias are at different magnetic flux, with a displacement of 20-40 mT.
 The skew is greatest when the external field is nearly perpendicular to the nanowire, in the substrate plane.
 This orientation suggests that spin-orbit interaction plays a role.
 We develop a phenomenological model and perform tight-binding calculations, both methods reproducing the essential features of the experiment.
 The effect modeled is the ϕ0-Josephson junction with higher-order Josephson harmonics.
 The system is of interest for Majorana studies: the effects are either precursor to or concomitant with topological superconductivity.
-Current-phase relations that lack inversion symmetry can also be used to design quantum circuits with engineered nonlinearity.'
+Current-phase relations that lack inversion symmetry can also be used to design quantum circuits with engineered nonlinearity.